 Breakfast, Lunch and Dinner

 The journey from Samdo to Dharamsala presents a challenging ascent.
 As you make your way, the landscape undergoes a drastic transformation.
 The lush greenery gives way to a dry and barren terrain, offering breathtaking vistas of the Manaslu range.
 To the north, you can see Lajyung Himal, while the mighty Mt.
 Manaslu looms in the south.
-Crossing over the Larkya River, which originates from the towering Larkya peak at an impressive altitude of 6249 meters, you continue along its course toward Dharamsala.
+Crossing over the Larkya River, which originates from the towering Larkya peak at an impressive altitude of 6249 meters, you continue along its course toward Dharamsala (Lunch).

 Trek from Dharmasala to Larkya La Pass and Trek to Bhimthang